-If your child likes variety or if you just need to fill an occasional hole in your summer child-care schedule, a single-day camp may be for you.
-They’re hard to find, though, so we’ve done the homework.
-All of these camps around Puget Sound offer both flexible options; some even allow last-minute drop-ins.
+Week-long summer camp sessions don't work for every family.
+Some families have rotating work schedules or a parent working outside the home part-time.
+Lots of families just need to fill some holes in their summer child-care schedule.
+Camps that offer single-day enrollment may be for you.
+They’re hard to find, so we’ve done the homework.
+All of these camps around Puget Sound offer flexible options or shorter camps; some even allow last-minute drop-ins.

-Steve and Kate camps are the ultimate child-centered day camp, where kids dig into a subject they adore by participating in workshops in subjects such as film, music, breadmaking, fashion and much more.
+Steve and Kate's Camp is the ultimate child-centered day camp, where kids dig into almost any subject they desire by participating in workshops on film, music, breadmaking, fashion and much more.
 (They can choose whatever they want.)
-Fees include lunch and snacks, there is coffee for parents at drop-off and hours are from 7:30 a.m. to 6 p.m.
+Fees include lunch and snacks; there is coffee for parents at drop-off and hours are from 7:30 a.m. to 6 p.m.
 Camps run from late June to late August.

 Ages: 4 years and up, must be completely potty trained

 Cost: You can buy day passes, and show up without notice.
-You can also get a refund on unused passes at end of summer.
-Cost is $100/day, with five or more passes $90/day, 20 passes are $80/day.
+You can also get a refund on unused passes at the end of summer.
+Cost is $110/day, with five or more passes $100/day, 20 passes are $90/day.

 At Arena Sports' fun day camps, kids play a variety of sports, play in the inflatable fun zone, watch movies and more.

-Ages: 6 and up for afternoon or full-day camps.
-Any age for morning camps, but must be fully toilet trained
+Ages: 6–12 for afternoon or full-day camps; ages 3–5 for half-day morning camps (must be fully toilet trained)

-This Green Lake-area preschool and after-school program offers day camps all summer, with single-day options.
+This Green Lake-area preschool and after-school program offers day camps all summer, with single-day options at two of its locations.
 Camp typically includes a different craft project daily, nature walks, lots of outdoor time, singing and even cooking.
 Drop-ins for both Little Explorers camps are welcome if space is available.
-Register online the night before.
+Register online.

 At Seattle's rock-climbing gym, camps teach basic climbing skills, games and climbing!
-One-day camps are available with 48 hours notice/registration, providing a great way to check out the sport of climbing.
+One-day camps provide a great way to check out the sport of climbing.

-Sew a messenger bag, hoodie, sweatshirt and other fun projects at these two- and three-day camps at this Greenwood studio.
-Register soon; some camps are already full.
+Sew a bathrobe, hoodie, sweatshirt, fuzzy vest or other fun projects at two- and three-day camps offered by this Greenwood-area sewing studio.
+Register soon; camps fill up fast.

 Ages: 7 and up

 Offered most of the summer, these fun, creative day camps have a theme each day with activities to match; and kids also get to explore parts of the museum.
-Weather permitting, kids eat lunch outside near the International Fountain, along with other outdoor activities.
+Weather permitting, kids eat lunch outside near Seattle Center's International Fountain, along with other outdoor activities.

 Cost: $40/half day, $80/full day